 “Has there been any, um … response to this ‘Awareness Campaign’?”
 I asked very tentatively.

-“Well, give me the worst,” I said mournfully but was cheered when she told me that the majority of responses were from supporters.
+“Well, give me the worst,” I said mournfully but was cheered when I learned that most of the responses were from supporters.

 “Right, well there’s one from a guy who thinks this is an outstanding initiative but talks a lot about providing hessian bags for the homeless cats.”